ipspace/blog/content/posts/2023/01/state-of-ldpv6-6pe.md

 Finally, if you need an excuse to [burn way too much money replacing still-working gear with the latest gizmos](https://blog.ipspace.net/2022/09/greenfield-sr-mpls-srv6.html) while ensuring job security for the next decade or so, you could decide to go for an IPv6-only network implementing all services with SRv6.
 I wish you plenty of luck, and would love to hear how well it worked out for you.

-[^MP]: At least we did make some progress since I [last wrote about LDPv6](https://blog.ipspace.net/2009/11/who-needs-ipv6.html) in 2009.
+[^MP]: At least we did make some progress since [the last time someone mentioned LDPv6 on my blog](https://blog.ipspace.net/2009/11/who-needs-ipv6.html) in 2009.

 [^SRA]: Or however we should write that combo of acronyms